andreasegala/lfn-ke/README.md

 ### Experiment Runner Notebook

-The notebook allows you to sample articles from the "Elsevier OA CC-By Corpus" (which can be found [here](https://elsevier.digitalcommonsdata.com/datasets/zm33cdndxs/2)) and to compute centrality metrics on the resulting co-occurrence graphs.
+The notebook allows you to sample articles from the "Elsevier OA CC-By Corpus" and to compute centrality metrics on the resulting co-occurrence graphs.
 It is also possible to visualize performance metrics with boxplots and Tukey HSD test.

 ## Results
 Among the various applied centralities the Local Clustering Coefficient seem to provide the best Precision.
 However, we are aware that our model of the co-occurrence graph has some limitations.